microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-file-path-as-tool-input.md

-# Using File Path as tool input
+# Using File Path as Tool Input

 Users sometimes need to reference local files within a tool to implement specific logic.
 To simplify this, we've introduced the `FilePath` input type.
 This input type enables users to either select an existing file or create a new one, then pass it to a tool, allowing the tool to access the file's content.